-There is no global standard certification for halal food and thus certification requirements vary by country.
+There is no global standard certification for halal food and certification requirements vary by country.
+In Singapore, halal certification is voluntary.
 The halal certifying body in Singapore, Majelis Ugama Islam (MUIS), serves the country's Muslim population (15.6 percent of the total population in 2020, source: Department of Statistics Singapore).

-MUIS is a statutory board of the Singapore government under the purview of the Ministry of Culture, Community and Youth and under the direct supervision of the Minister-In-Charge of Muslim Affairs.
-For details on the MUIS halal certification processes, please click here.
+MUIS, also known as the Islamic Religious Council of Singapore, is a statutory board of the Singapore government under the purview of the Ministry of Culture, Community and Youth and under the direct supervision of the Minister-In-Charge of Muslim Affairs.